NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 `webshot::install_phantomjs()`

+'install.packages('tinytex')'
+'tinytex::install_tinytex()'

 If you do not get TRUE when you run `tinytex:::is_tinytex()`, then you probably need to run this: `tinytex::install_tinytex(force=TRUE)`.
-More info on this process and the TinyTex package can be found here: https://yihui.name/tinytex/
+More info on this process and the TinyTex package can be found here: https://yihui.name/tinytex/.
+Note the difference between tinytex the R package any TinyTeX the LaTeX distribution.
+Both commands above are needed.

 ## Running the App
 The app can be launched by running